defunSM/SpecialRel/README.md

 # SpecialRel
 A small Haskell/Clojure/Python/C++ Library of Special Relativity functions for length contraction, time dialation, spacetime interval, lorentz transformations and etc.

+The overall purpose of this is supposed to be able to generate SpaceTime graphs as well as being able to perform various lorentz transformations.
+This is also meant as an exercise to use numpy and matplotlib.
+Using both to generate graphs to help visual possible situations in special relativity.

 ![graph](http://i.imgur.com/D1D9NYw.png)

 ## Includes